microsoft/rushstack.io-website/docs/api/localization-plugin.idefaultlocaleoptions.fillmissingtranslationstrings.md

 ## IDefaultLocaleOptions.fillMissingTranslationStrings property

-If this option is set to `true`<!-- -->, strings that are missing from `localizedData.translatedStrings` will be provided by the default locale
+If this option is set to `true`, strings that are missing from `localizedData.translatedStrings` will be provided by the default locale

 <b>Signature:</b>